s8srahme/techsavvy-api/README.md

 ## Deployment

-Techsavvy API is deployed in parallel with [Techsavvy frontend](https://github.com/s8srahme/tech-savvy) on an AWS EC2 instance.
+Techsavvy API was initially deployed in parallel with [Techsavvy frontend](https://github.com/s8srahme/tech-savvy) on an AWS EC2 instance.
+Currently the instance is unavailable due to some technical issues.

 ## License